 Each year The Colonial Dames of America makes grants to several institutions for graduate student fellowships and awards.
-In 2015, one award will be named in the honor of Shirley Dixon Miller, former chairman of the scholarship committee.

 Historic Jamestowne Rediscovery